MostAwesomeDude/secret/python-diff.rst

 * Syntax removed

+  * Some argument and parameter syntax removed

+    * Packed keyword arguments

   * Inheritance: Inheritance does not make syntactic sense without semantics powering it.
   * Print statement
   * Semicolons